Worklytics/psoxy/docs/sources/zoom.md

 # Zoom

 ## Prerequisites

-To be able to pull historical data (last 6 months) and all scheduled and instant meetings a Zoom paid account on Pro or higher plan (Business, Business Plus) is required.
-Otherwise, Zoom data will be incomplete.
+As of July 2023, pulling historical data (last 6 months) and all scheduled and instant meetings requires a Zoom paid account on Pro or higher plan (Business, Business Plus).
+On other plans Zoom data may be incomplete.

-Non paid accounts do not have access to some methods Worklytics use like:
+Accounts on unpaid plans do not have access to some methods Worklytics use like:
-- [Zoom Reports API](https://developers.zoom.us/docs/api/rest/reference/zoom-api/methods/#tag/Reports) needed for historical data
+- [Zoom Reports API](https://developers.zoom.us/docs/api/rest/reference/zoom-api/methods/#tag/Reports)  -required for historical data
-- certain [Zoom Meeting API](https://developers.zoom.us/docs/api/rest/reference/zoom-api/methods/#tag/Meetings) methods like retrieving [past meeting participants](https://developers.zoom.us/docs/api/rest/reference/zoom-api/methods/#operation/pastMeetingParticipants)
+- certain [Zoom Meeting API](https://developers.zoom.us/docs/api/rest/reference/zoom-api/methods/#tag/Meetings) methods such as retrieving [past meeting participants](https://developers.zoom.us/docs/api/rest/reference/zoom-api/methods/#operation/pastMeetingParticipants)

 ## Examples